The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Read the fine print.
 Some providers may limit the number of appointments you can book for fine-tuning.

 • You may be paying a high price tag for services you don’t need.
-Can you handle cleaning and maintaining your hearing aid on your own?
+Can you handle cleaning your hearing aid on your own?
 You may not need as many visits and may end up paying less by unbundling your services.

 • Lack of transparency.
 You don’t get an itemized list of what you’re paying for, so it’s unclear if the high price is primarily for the prescription device, fitting, check-ups, etc. Consequently, you can’t re-evaluate whether bundling is worth it when purchasing a new hearing aid.